 The eRacon position (latitude, longitude and elevation) is surveyed and entered as static parameters in the eRacon configuration, therefore eRacons must be located at fixed sites and not placed on buoys.
 The eRacon identification and surveyed position data is encoded by the eRacon using modulation in the leading dash of the racon Morse code response.

-The Morse code response is received by eRadar and is demodulated to extract the identification and position data from the eRacon.
+The Morse code response is received by the eRadar and is demodulated to extract the identification and position data from the eRacon.
 In order to calculate the position, it is necessary either to have:

 A single eRacon signal together with own ship heading; or